nicholaswmin/automap/README.md

 for example, this won't work:

 > cannot be entirely constructed by calling `new` and passing it's JSON.
+> The `Building` root will be constructed correctly, but the nested `Flat` will not.

 ```js
 class Building {